 Romanes was not equally satisfied to leave the question of mind undisturbed, though he did recognize the special challenges that mind presented: it presented the limit of both objective and subjective analysis.
 As a way forward, Romanes started with the only thing we can be absolutely sure of: our own consciousness—that is, our subjective, first-person experience of the world.
 Romanes argued that when studying other minds, we “project” the “known patterns” of our own minds onto the “blank screen” of other organisms to produce an “eject.”
 We use this projection or eject to infer the existence or absence of mental activity (Mental Evolution 16).
 That we can do this comes from some circular reasoning: conscious experience allows us to determine mental activity in other organisms; but conscious experience is something “we have without having to establish that we have it.”
 In short, it is the “ultimate” and therefore indefinable criterion of mind.
 Having conscious experience makes us experts in mind simply by virtue of having conscious experience.
 Conscious experience is therefore the best—but admittedly, he adds, the only—tool for determining mind.

-Ethel Romanes called her husband’s work “philosophical” because she recognized that many would have been regarded it as unscientific, an opinion she herself may have held: she suggested that had he lived, her husband would have eventually become more “experimental”, meaning more scientific (Life and Letters 13).
+Ethel Romanes called her husband’s work “philosophical” because she recognized that many would have regarded it as unscientific, an opinion she herself may have held: she suggested that had he lived, her husband would have eventually become more “experimental”, meaning more scientific (Life and Letters 13).
 But this seems to get it wrong.
 George Romanes seemed to recognize that experimental work, in the sense of physiological experiment, could not produce objective certainty of mind; with mind, he had reached the limit of objective, experimental science.
 And so he had to invent a new science, and a new kind of experiment—the eject—in order to establish the existence of minds outside our own.
 For Romanes, the eject was an analogical thought experiment on par with objective science.
 With the eject, Romanes attempted to give Darwin’s common-sense analogies of (human) mind philosophical grounding and, therefore, scientific validity.

 Challenging the Criteria of Mind